Last updated on April 20th, 2023 at 02:21 am

 Moment of Couple – this term in physics is based on an understanding of 2 concepts, the first one is ‘moment’ and the second one is ‘couple’.
 The moment in physics denotes the turning effect.
 A couple in physics is discussed in our post on Couple – you can read it here.

-Say, Two forces F and −F, having the same magnitude, parallel lines of action, and opposite direction, have formed a couple.
+Say, Two forces F and −F, having the same magnitude, parallel lines of action, and opposite directions, have formed a couple.

 Let us denote the position vectors of the points of application of F and – F by rA and rB, respectively.
 The moment M of the couple about O is the sum of the moments of F and of −F about O.